-Pupils who arrive after the school gate closes will have to enter the school through the main entrance where they will be met by their learning coach to register/or sign a late register at the reception desk.
+Pupils who arrive after the school gate closes will have to enter the school through the main entrance where they will be met by their learning coach to register/or sign at reception.
 Pupils who arrive late to school will receive a late mark which will result in them receiving a detention from their head of learning.
 Persistent lateness will result in a further sanction from the year team.